- What to expect for a solo camping trip in Japan?

 There is no access using public transportation, so come by car.
 Exit Chuo Expressway Komagane IC and drive 60 minutes or rent a car at Iijima Station and drive to Jinbagatayama.

 Do you recognize any of the camping grounds above from the anime?
-Most of the places are opened throughout a year.
+Most of the places open throughout the year.
 If you want to avoid the crowd, camping in the winter like Laid-Back Camp will be recommended.
 But in that case, don’t forget to keep yourself warm!
-Let’s try solo camping to get some alone time in the nature, it is also a good way to keep social distancing and relax.
+Let’s try solo camping to get some alone time in nature, it is also a good way to keep social distance and relax during the pandemic.